 Sync all design elements for the best e-learning experience

-The rules of good design are the same regardless of the project or industry.
+The rules of good UX design are the same regardless of the project or industry.

 Before you start designing or redesigning, get to know your users, their needs and habits.